 The Carnegie Collection Brachiosaurus (1988)

-The Carnegie Collection Brachiosaurus sculpted by Forest Rogers was in production in one form or another from 1988 to 2012.
-During its lifetime, the model was produced using at least 3 distinct molds, and issued in 4 different basic color schemes (each with their own minor variations).
-The prototype, presumably designed by Rogers, featured a dark gray body with silver and gold highlights.
+During its lifetime, the model was produced using at least 3 distinct molds, and issued in 4 different basic color schemes (each with their own minor variations, broken down in detail below).
+The prototype, presumably designed by Rogers, featured a dark blue-gray body with silver and gold highlights (this color scheme made it to mass production, however briefly - see below).
 Production versions included a gray and gold variant similar to the prototype, a blue and gray variant, a blue and gray variant with distinct stripes and spots, and later a dark green variant.

 Like most 20th century depictions labelled "Brachiosaurus", this model is based on the species B. brancai, which has since been reclassified as Giraffatitan.
 Interestingly, despite being "remade" in 2012, the "updated" model actually represents the species B. altithorax, the original Brachiosaurus, and is therefore not really an update to this figure.